TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/ReportingAnIssue/Index.rst

 able to **understand**, **reproduce** and **fix** the bug.

-Use your common sense and your experience to guide you: What would you need if you wanted to find the bug in the code and fix it?
+Use your common sense and your experience to guide you: What would you need if you wanted to find the bug in the code and fix it yourself?
 What do you need if you want to reproduce it to debug it or test if the patch solves the problem?

 A good bug report should contain all or any of these elements: